-An examination of the minister's experience of lifelong spiritual transformation to facilitate the spiritual growth of those they lead.
+An examination of the minister's experience of lifelong spiritual transformation to facilitate the spiritual growth of those he or she leads.
 3 Semester Hours

 BIBM 8303 Christ and Culture: Understanding the Times

 An exploration of the challenges and opportunities for Christian ministry and mission that leaders and churches face in diverse contemporary cultures increasingly shaped by globalization, pluralism, media, technology, and rapid change.
 3 Semester Hours